FormidableLabs/freactal/README.md

 But that only _tracks_ state.
 It doesn't make that state accessible to the developer.
 That's what `injectState` is for.

 In early versions of `freactal`, the state was directly accessible to the component that `provideState` wrapped.
-However, that meant that whenever a state change occurred, the entire tree would need to re-render.  `injectState` intelligently tracks which pieces of state that you actually access, and a re-render only occurs when _those_ pieces of state undergo a change.
+However, that meant that whenever a state change occurred, the entire tree would need to re-render.  `injectState` intelligently tracks the pieces of state that you actually access, and a re-render only occurs when _those_ pieces of state undergo a change.

 Alright, so let's finalize our example with all the pieces in play.